-Highlands has an excellent Primary school, a CFA Depot and Community Hall, with tennis court attached.
-A small arboretum is located adjacent to the School.
+Highlands has a CFA Depot and Community Hall, with tennis court attached.

 Active organizations include the School Council, Hall Committee, Highlands-Caveat CFA, Land Care, Road Committee, the Purple Sage Group, Highlands Arts Experience (HiArts), Spinning Group, Highland Scribblers and Highland Ramblers.

 Regular train services to Melbourne and the northeast, including to Sydney all operate out of Seymour.
 A regular bus service to and from Melbourne comes through Yea.
-School buses service the area travelling to Yea and Seymour schools as well as the Highlands Primary School.
+School buses service the area travelling to Yea and Seymour schools.

 Seymour and Yea are the closest shopping areas, with supermarkets in each town open seven days a week.
 Most other small shops close lunchtime Saturday.
 Larger shopping areas are located at Wangaratta and Shepparton approximately 90 minutes away, with Melbourne less than 2 hours away.